Angelina Jolie And Brad Pitt’s Judge Is On A Mission To Make Them ‘Laugh’ Despite Tricky Divorce Proceedings

 Angelina’s dad, Jon Voight, also told the website that he wouldn’t “want this thing to dissolve.”
 He admitted that he’s still rooting for Brad, Angelina, and the kids.
 Jon and Angelina were formerly estranged but have since patched things up.

-Tabloid reports have initially painted Brad as the bad guy which made his health deteriorate, but an Us source claimed that the Fight Club actor is now “focusing on himself again, watching what he eats and has a chef making him healthy meals.”
+Tabloid reports have initially painted Brad as the bad guy, which made his health deteriorate, but an Us source claimed that the Fight Club actor is now “focusing on himself again, watching what he eats and has a chef making him healthy meals.”

 Brad gets to visit his children based on the recommendation of their therapists who determine the readiness of each child to interact with the World War Z actor.
 Their current setup might still be confusing for the younger members of the clan, but it has reportedly strengthened the bond between Maddox and Pax.